Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 \subsection{Bode-Fano Constraint on Integrated Sensitivity}

 Having an expression for the SNR in a search with a flux-to-voltage amplifier, we establish a Bode-Fano constraint analogous to the scattering-mode treatment of Section \ref{sssec:Bode_Fano_opt}.

-We assume that the flux-to-voltage amplifier is quantum-limited and possesses a real-valued noise impedance $Z_{N}$ that does not change appreciably within the sensitivity bandwidth.
+We assume that the flux-to-voltage amplifier is quantum-limited and thus possesses a real-valued noise impedance $Z_{N}$ (eq. (\ref{eq:Zn_phase}) with $\mathcal{S}_{IV}^{FV}=0$).
+We assume that the noise impedance is frequency-independent; we revisit this assumption at the end of this section.
 The real-valued, frequency-independent noise impedance mirrors that in the scattering mode case, where the noise impedance is equal to the real-valued, frequency-independent input impedance.
-A real-valued noise impedance implies from equation (\ref{eq:Zn_phase}) that the imprecision and backaction noise are uncorrelated.
-We revisit the assumptions regarding noise impedance at the end of this section.
 We express the voltage backaction and current imprecision noise spectral densities as

 Combining the amplifier noise spectral densities with equations (\ref{eq:SVV_DM}), (\ref{eq:SVV_FDT}), (\ref{eq:SVV_DMT}) yields

 where

 plays the role of noise-equivalent number, similar to eq. (\ref{eq:NoiseNumber_QLamp}).
 Define